 Density: 0.8765 g cm-3

 All the carbons in benzene have three sp2 hybridized orbitals.
 Two sp2 hybridized orbitals of a carbon overlap with sp2 hybridized orbitals of adjacent carbons in either side.
 Other sp2 hybridized orbital overlaps with the s orbital of hydrogen to form a σ bond.
-The electrons in p orbitals of a carbon overlap with the p electrons of carbon atoms in both sides forming pi bonds.
+The electrons in p orbitals of a carbon overlap with the p electrons of carbon atoms in both sides, forming pi bonds.
 This overlap of electrons happens in all the six carbon atoms and, therefore, produces a system of pi bonds, which are spread over the whole carbon ring.
 Thus, these electrons are said to be delocalized.
 The delocalization of the electrons means that there aren’t alternating double and single bonds.
-So all the C-C bond lengths are the same, and the length is between single and double bond lengths.
-Because of the delocalization benzene ring is stable, thus, reluctant to undergo addition reactions, unlike other alkenes.
+Hence, all the C-C bond lengths are the same, and the length is between single and double bond lengths.
+Since delocalization benzene ring is stable, it is reluctant to undergo addition reactions, unlike other alkenes.

 The carbon atoms of phenyl are sp2 hybridized like in benzene.
 All the carbons can form three sigma bonds.
-Two of the sigma bonds are formed with two adjacent carbons, so that it will give rise to a ring structure.
+Two of the sigma bonds are formed with two adjacent carbons so that it will give rise to a ring structure.
 The other sigma bond is formed with a hydrogen atom.
 However, in one carbon in the ring, the third sigma bond is formed with another atom or molecule rather than a hydrogen atom.
 The electrons in p orbitals overlap with each other to form the delocalized electron cloud.
 Therefore, phenyl has similar C-C bond lengths between all carbons, regardless of having alternating single and double bonds.
 This C-C bond length is about 1.4 Å. The ring is planar and has a 120o angle between bonds around a carbon.

-What is the difference between Benzene and Phenyl?
+What is the Difference Between Benzene and Phenyl?